hkaiopen/webtest/README.md

 Add bank account with Selenium Webdriver
 ===========================
-In summary the script works, **able to add bank account as Xero user on Xero website successfully**.
+In summary the script works, **adding a new bank account onto Xero website as an existing user**.

-The script is developed by Node.js.
-I just use Selenium Webdriver module to **keep it as simple as possible**, and didn't use any other modules (e.g. Mocha).
+The script is developed with Node.js.
+I just use Selenium Webdriver module to keep it as simple as possible, and didn't use any other modules (e.g. Mocha).

 The script first uses Promise to control the asynchronus step-by-step clicking and datafilling executions for web test.
 Should one of the test executions is failed, it will then be handled by the last error handling.